Keep your resolve, be kind to yourself and build your employability – it will all help.

 Next, create a short-list of must-have skills for the jobs you want and then write a list of every time in the past few years that you’ve demonstrated these abilities.

-If you need further experience, get it.
+If you need further experience, get it when you can.
 This could be in anything from voluntary work or work shadowing to casual part-time work serving the public.
 But whatever you do, create opportunities to demonstrate the skills you want to develop.
 If you want to be able to write about your leadership skills in a job application, then do leader-like things in your temporary job – even if you’re in not a leadership role.
 Make suggestions for improvements – that shows enterprise!

 Keep notes about your ideas, how you acted on them and what the outcome was.
 It’ll develop your ability to sell yourself.